kfdf/intrusive-index/README.md

 let parentRow = parentPk.get(childRow)
 ```

-Such "natural" joins work if both tables are joined on the identically named columns, so primary keys should be prefixed with table names.
+Such "natural" joins work if primary keys are be prefixed with table names, so that both tables can be joined on the identically named columns.
 Otherwise, these two examples would have been:

 ```js
 let childRows = childParentFk